-As the school year kicks off I am reminded of the fantastic schools I attended here in Arkansas.
-However, I am also reminder that public education is under attack in America like never before.
+As the school year kicks off, I am reminded of the fantastic schools I attended here in Arkansas.
+However, I am also reminded that public education is under attack in America like never before.
 In NWA we are lucky enough to have some of the best public schools and public educators in the state of Arkansas.
 However, it takes more than fantastic schools and teachers to make public education thrive — it takes solid public policy to support and sustain it.
 Instead of working to bolster the public education of our populace, some of our Arkansas congressional representatives have been actively working to undermine the social institution of education.

 One prime example is Steve Womack and Tom Cotton’s endorsement and support for Secretary of Education Betsy Devos, despite the outcry from Arkansas constituents around the state.
 In fact, last year Representative Womack repeatedly supported Devos’ attempt to cut the federal budget for education by 9.2 billion dollars!
 He stated that the “inescapable fact is that many of the programs we’re talking about here are on the discretionary side of the budget.”
 Education is not simply a line item on our national budget, but rather an institution that affects millions of American children, including many right here in NWA.
 Education is not discretionary, it is essential.